 Your doctor can determine whether alternative or natural fibroid treatment is right for you.
 Treatment depends on your age, health, and lifestyle.
 It may also vary by the number, size, and location of your fibroids.

-Diet, natural remedies, stress management, and alternative pain relief may also help ease symptoms such as pain, heavy bleeding, and constipation.
+Diet, natural remedies, stress management, and alternative pain relief may also help ease symptoms.